 E. Be accompanied by an administrative filing fee of $250.
 Reasonable administrative and legal costs incurred by TWHBEA may be taxed to the losing party at the hearing, or against the Complainant if dismissed or withdrawn, or may be apportioned between the Complainant and Respondent.
 The awarding of costs shall be at the sole discretion of the Executive Committee.
 No expenses will be incurred in regards to any complaint without the Executive Committee’s prior approval.

 20.04 If the complaint meets all the criteria set out in 20.03, the Executive Secretary shall immediately notify the Respondent that a complaint has been filed, and shall serve a copy of TWHBEA Corporate Rules and the complaint upon the Respondent and Complainant, both by certified mail, return receipt requested, in compliance with Rule 4 of the Federal Rules of Civil Procedure, and also by regular mail.
-The Executive Secretary shall also forward a copy of the complaint to the Vice President, Enforcement, within 10 days of receipt.
-The Vice President of Enforcement shall, within 10 days of receipt, present the complaint to the Executive Committee, who shall review the complaint and make a determination, by preponderance of the evidence, to proceed to the Enforcement Committee for hearing or for dismissal of the complaint.
+The Respondent shall have 20 days after service to file a response.
+The Executive Secretary shall forward a copy of the complaint and response to the Vice President, Enforcement, within 10 days of receipt.
+The Vice President of Enforcement shall, within 10 days of receipt, present the complaint to the Enforcement Committee for the taking of evidence, a hearing, as may be deemed necessary, and for the compilation of a report with recommendations for action by the Executive Committee.

-20.05 A date for any hearing determined to be required shall be set for a date within 90 days of the date upon which the complaint was originally filed with the Executive Secretary.
-The Executive Secretary will notify the Complainant and the Respondent and any other parties deemed to be necessary by the Executive Committee of the hearing date, and location, and of any special instructions.
+20.05 A date for any hearing determined to be required by the Enforcement Vice President or requested by Complainant or Respondent shall be set for a date within 90 days of the date upon which the complaint was originally filed with the Executive Secretary.
+The Executive Secretary will notify the Complainant, the Respondent, and any other parties deemed to be necessary by the Enforcement Committee of the hearing date, and location, and of any special instructions.

 20.06 The hearing shall allow each party to fairly and adequately present their case; time limits may be imposed.
 Hearing procedures will be set by the Enforcement Committee and advance notice of those procedures given in written form to the litigants.
 Following hearing, the Hearing Committee will give their recommendations to the Vice President Enforcement, for prompt presentation to the Executive Committee for action.
 The burden of proof shall be upon the Complainant to prove the allegations set out in the Complaint.

 20.08 If the decision is in favor of the respondent, the complaint shall be dismissed.
-If the decision is in favor of the complaint, the Committee shall take one, more than one, or all of the following actions:
+If the decision is in favor of the complainant, the Executive Committee may take one, more than one, or all of the following actions:

 A. Censure.
 A vote of Censure shall be reported to the Directors at their next meeting and listed under the respondent’s name in the Secretary’s Record of Penalties.